Polymer/old-docs-site/app/2.0/docs/tools/create-element-polymer-cli.md

 This section shows you how to start an element project.

 1. Create a directory for your element project.
-It's best practice for the name of your project directory to match the name of your element.
+For projects with a single element, it's common to name the project directory to match the element name.

     <pre><code>mkdir <var>my-el</var> && cd <var>my-el</var></code></pre>